arsm100/docker-atlassian-confluence-server/README.md

    starts.
 This is deliberate, to avoid race conditions or overwriting manual changes during restarts and upgrades.
-However in deployments where configuration is purely specified through the environment (e.g. Kubernetes) this is undesirable; this flag forces an update of all generated files.
+However in deployments where configuration is purely specified through the environment (e.g. Kubernetes) this behaviour may be undesirable; this flag forces an update of all generated files.

-   In Confluence the affected files are: `confluence.cfg.xml`
+   In Confluence the affected files are:

+   * `confluence.cfg.xml`

+   See [the entrypoint code](entrypoint.py) for the details of how configuration files are generated.

 * `SET_PERMISSIONS` (default: true)